Garden Bed #4

 The Native Edibles Garden:

-This bed allows viewers to see a few of the wide range of native plants of this area that bear edible fruit, leaves, or bulbs, and can be attractive additions to a Fire-wise landscape.
+This bed allows viewers to see a few of the wide range of native plants of southern Oregon that bear edible fruit, leaves, or bulbs, and can be attractive additions to a Fire-wise landscape.
 This garden bed also includes rain collecting swales, berms built using rotting logs covered in soil (hugelkultur mounds) and 2 or 3 mossy logs.

 Instead of going foraging in the wild you can grow your own native edibles and in the process create a fire-resistant, drought tolerant, and beautiful native landscape.
 Many of these plants also support native pollinators and butterflies so you won’t just be growing food for yourself!
 How cool is that?….